Post-Cut Metadata Inference Attacks on Quantum Circuit Cutting Pipelines: Inference Evaluation

 \subsection{Matched-Footprint Control}

 A common vulnerability in metadata-based machine learning models is the over-reliance on trivial scale artefacts (e.g., identifying a QFT circuit simply because it is larger than an Oracle circuit).
-To ensure our attacker is learning genuine structural signatures rather than coarse size distributions, we apply a matched-footprint control.
+To ensure our attacker is learning genuine structural signatures rather than coarse size distributions, we adapt \emph{caliper matching}, a technique from the causal inference literature originally used for confound control in observational studies~\cite{rosenbaum1985caliper}, to our evaluation setting.
 Using a caliper of 0.20 in normalised width, depth, and fragment count space, we restrict evaluation exclusively to similarly sized sub-populations.

-As detailed in Table~\ref{tab:matched}, while performance naturally decreases after footprint equalisation, it does not collapse for any task.
-Strikingly, H3 ($k$-locality) retains an AUC of 0.989 (a negligible drop of 0.009), confirming that local entanglement density is a robust signature independent of scale.
-Backend inference (W2) experiences the largest absolute drop ($0.666 \to 0.594$), supporting our observation that topology inference relies heavily on aggregate routing inflation differences between restricted and ideal hardware.
+As detailed in Table~\ref{tab:matched}, performance is either maintained or increases after footprint equalisation.
+The H3 ($k$-locality) retains an AUC of 0.998, and H1, H2, and W1 all decline by at most 0.024, confirming that these structural signatures are robust and independent of scale.
+Notably, W2 backend topology inference \emph{increases} from 0.818 to 0.928 after footprint matching.
+This reversal indicates that at matched scales, compiled structural features provide a cleaner discriminative signal for topology than when the full size distribution introduces within-class variance.
+It reinforces that topology leakage is a genuine structural phenomenon, not an artefact of coarse scale differences.